What Should I Not Buy At Costco?

 Like most everything else you’ll find at Costco their produce is sold in larger amounts which means it can go bad before you’ve had a chance to use it all.

-If you’re someone who loves to shop for bargains, Costco isn’t the best place to go to for buying toiletries.
-Instead, it’s best to head over to a supermarket or drugstore where you can use a coupon on toilet paper, shampoo, soap, and other personal items.
+If you’re someone who loves to shop for bargains and looks for a great sale price, Costco isn’t the best place to go to for buying toiletries if you want low prices.
+Instead, it’s best to head over to a supermarket or local drug stores where you can use a coupon on toilet paper, shampoo, soap, and other personal items to get great prices.

-When you buy these items in bulk, you might end up not being able to use them all before their best-by date.
+When you buy these items in huge quantities, you might end up not being able to use them all before their best-by date, meaning it wasn’t such a great idea after all….
 At the same time, once you open the bottle and air enters the product, some of its ingredients can start oxidizing and degrading.

-For value, it’s best to buy smaller sizes.
+For value, it’s best to buy smaller sizes for better prices.

 You might also like: 9 JCPenney Shopping Secrets

-While it may look good to have your pantry shelves filled with jumbo-sized bottles of your favorite condiments, it’s actually a huge waste of money.
+While it may look good to have your pantry shelves filled with jumbo-sized bottles of your favorite condiments, they’re actually not the best things to purchase at Costco prices and can actually be a huge waste of money.
 This is why people don’t recommend buying your condiments at Costco.

 You should avoid buying large quantities of ketchup, mustard, hot sauce, or steak sauce at Costco.
-Unless, of course, you are the owner of a restaurant and you’ll find value in buying these condiments in bulk.
+Unless, of course, you are the owner of a restaurant and you’ll find value in buying these condiments in bulk then they might make for great prices.

 One final item you should avoid buying at Costco is milk.
 This is because Costco sells 2 gallons of milk at a time.
 Unless you have a household with lots of kids to feed, then it won’t be a good purchase for you.

 Milk goes bad in just a few days after it has been opened.
-So buying a 2-gallon container of milk means that you’ll just be throwing your money down the drain.
+So buying a 2-gallon container of milk could mean that you’ll just be throwing your money down the drain.

 One thing you might think about with these items is buying in a group.
 If you “go in on” some of these items with friends or family members and then split them up – the deal might be worth it.

 These are just some of the items we avoid buying at Costco.
-What are the items on your list?
+What are the items on your list for your next Costco run?